 But she confirmed, what I already knew: Neither my grandmother nor she had ever used a slow cooker to make baked beans.
 They always cooked them in a traditional ceramic bean pot in the oven.

 Then I asked about ingredients.
 Nana used just salt pork, dry mustard and molasses.
 Mom liked a little chopped onion added.
 And definitely no brown sugar or ketchup.

-After hanging up with her, I opened up How to Cook Everything (Completely Revised 10th Anniversary Edition) for a little more guidance on quick soaking and ingredient amounts.
+After hanging up with her, I opened up How to Cook Everything: 2,000 Simple Recipes for Great Food for a little more guidance on quick soaking and ingredient amounts.